matimbejose/financexpoapp-firebase/README.md

 # How do runing (Expo users)
-- cloningb this repository
+- clone the repository
+- no diretório deste repositório execute estes comandos:
- - in packege os this reposiory run this comands: a)yarn  install
+- a)yarn  install
-b) yarn starrt
+- b) yarn starrt

-and enjoiy
+and enjoy :)